Check a HSBC vs Barclays business banking head to head comparison for business in the UK. Rundown on fees, features and account options.

 Australia’s natural resources, business friendly climate, and familiar working culture, make it a popular place for expats to start businesses.
 Throw in the weather and laid back lifestyle, and it’s an appealing option, whatever your line of work.

 If you’re considering opening a business in Australia, you'll have lots to think about.
 One thing that might be playing on your mind is how to open a bank account for your new company.
-Don’t worry, though, this need not be too difficult.
+Don’t worry, though, this doesn’t have to be difficult.

 Here’s a guide to showing what you need to get started.